 Are you an A-Levels student preparing to sit your exams?
 Are you a dislocated worker – someone who’s been let go because of budget cuts, and you need to find a new career path?

 Maybe you’re an entrepreneur, or have recently gotten promoted to mid-level manager and feel it is incumbent upon you to understand the financial operations of the company you work for.

 Perhaps you aspire to a promotion and, in preparation for that chance, intend to learn about financial accounting...

-No matter what your situation, Superprof now investigates educational opportunities so that you can be most prepared when your chance at grabbing your brass ring comes around.
+No matter what your situation, Superprof now investigates educational opportunities in Leeds and around England so that you can be most prepared when your chance at grabbing your brass ring comes around.